fifonik/FFMetrics/README.md

 ## Requirements
 - .NET Framework 4.7.2 Runtime.
 Program should notify if you need to install it.
   The framework is already included in Windows 10 1803 and above, but if you use Windows 7 or earlier versions of Windows 10, you may need to [download](https://dotnet.microsoft.com/download/dotnet-framework/net472) and install it.
 - FFMpeg.exe.
-You need download it from [official web site](http://ffmpeg.org/download.html) (choose static build for simplicity).
+You need to download it from [official web site](http://ffmpeg.org/download.html) (choose static build for simplicity).
-- VMAF require special FFMpeg's build that supports it (it is supported in stable version 4.3).
+- VMAF require special FFMpeg's build that supports it.
+It is supported in stable version 4.3.
-  In addition, model files must be in sub-folder "vmaf-models" (two most common models are included in archive).
+  In addition, model files must be in sub-folder "vmaf-models".
+Two most common models are already included in archive.

 ## How to use
 - Unpack into a folder
-- Put FFMpeg.exe into the program folder or make it available in system %PATH%
+- Put FFMpeg.exe (and dll files if you decided to get dynamic version) into the program folder or make it available in system %PATH%
 - Run the program
-- Use UI to add reference file and processing file(s)
+- Use UI to add reference file and processing file(s).
+You can drag & drop files or use Browse/Add buttons.
 - Click "Calculate" button
-- Enjoy